ArctosDB/documentation-wiki/_documentation/agents.markdown

 ### How To

 To delete an agent, create a "bad duplicate of" relationship to another agent.
-All collections will receive a warning email, and if no action is taken the agent will be automatically deleted in<del> 7</del> 14 days.
+All collections will receive a warning email, and if no action is taken the agent will be automatically deleted in 14 days.

 Check collection contacts and their email addresses if you are not receiving notifications.